pemcg/manageiq-automation-howto-guide/chapter15/naming.md

 We often wish to customise the naming process to our own requirements.

 For example we might wish to have all servers named using a fixed prefix (**:vm_prefix**), followed by the value of the _server\_role_ tag, followed by a zero-padded digit extension.
-This can be done using a slight modification of the Automation Naming Method, in conjunction with tagging the servers that we wish to special-case...
+This can be done using a slight modification of the Automation Naming Method, in conjunction with tagging the servers that we wish to special-case:

 ```ruby
 ...